dreamcatcher-tech/network/Inbox/2024-10-24 0937 talk to deno about jsr extension for napps.md

 Talk about this super computer that Ryan Dahl keeps going on about.
 Make it a reality, since all your stuff would be on this computer, and not always somewhere else.

+Must make it operate in an offline fashion, so the hosting is hybrid and for high reliability or trust.